branch4/branch4.github.io/source/_posts/2014-08-13-set-time-on-ec2.markdown

 `cp /usr/share/zoneinfo/Asia/Tokyo /etc/localtime`

-You generally get the way like above.
+You usually could find the instruction like above.
-The time will soon be your local time.
+The time setting will soon become your local time.
 It’s so easy!
 Done!

-But by this way, the time will get back to UTC.
+But by this way, the time might get back to UTC.
 You need to be careful, because it would happen not every time you reboot the server, but sometimes.

-For me, it was after almost a year of service release that the time was back to UTC.
+For me, it was after almost a year of service release that the time was reverted to UTC.
-That was so troublesome as cron and application see the time.
+That was so troublesome since cron and application see the time.

 ### Why the time gets back to UTC
 ----------

-The thing is…when glibc package gets updated,
+The thing is... when glibc package gets updated,
 /etc/localtime will be set to UTC by the script included in the glibc package.

 In the case of Amazon Linux, cloud_init exec the security updates as the server starts.